 Faculty Recruitments: Requests for Proposals

 Faculty Recruitments from Underrepresented Groups.
 This program is designed to support Schools’ diversity plans, and to assist the University in meeting placement goals established in its affirmative action programs.
 Our goal is that the composition of our tenured and tenure-track faculty more closely reflects the national pool of qualified candidates.
 The program has two elements, Standard Search Recruitments and Target-of-Opportunity Recruitments.

 - Standard Search Recruitment Application Guidelines.
 In recognition of the time urgency usually associated with standard search recruitments, requests for support will be accepted and considered on a rolling basis.
 A committee will review the applications and will make recommendations to the Provost.
 Deans should expect a turn-around time of approximately 1 week.

-Provost’s Initiative to Support Faculty Cluster Hiring in the areas of Race and Racism Scholarship and STEM Supplemental Research Funding.
+Provost’s Initiative to Support Faculty Cluster Hiring in the areas of STEM Supplemental Research Funding and Race and Racism Scholarship.
 These programs are designed to strategically hire and support several new faculty members to support the University’s goals with respect to diversity and our climate of inclusion.
 These funding mechanisms have been created to accelerate cross-disciplinary and cross-School activity that increases the representation of underrepresented faculty and their interdisciplinary scholarship.
-The two new programs are outlined below:
+The two programs are outlined below:

 - Faculty Recruitments in the Area of Race and Racism Scholarship.
 This program is designed to support the University’s goals with respect to diversity and our climate of inclusion, by advancing the recruitment of outstanding tenured/tenure-track faculty members engaged in race and racism scholarship.
 In particular, the Office of the Provost seeks to support the recruitment of exceptional scholars who can be instrumental in the creation/enhancement of cross-disciplinary and cross-School collaborations in these areas.
 The Fall 2021 application deadline was Thursday, October 21, 2021.